Bradie Tennell

 Bradie Tennell (born January 31, 1998) is an American figure skater.
-She is a 2018 Olympic team event bronze medalist, the 2025 Four Continents silver medalist and 2020 Four Continents bronze medalist, the 2018 Autumn Classic International champion, the 2018 Golden Spin of Zagreb champion, and a two-time U.S. national champion (2018, 2021).
+She is a 2018 Olympic team event bronze medalist, the 2025 Four Continents silver medalist and 2020 Four Continents bronze medalist, a four-time Grand Prix medalist, an eight-time Challenger Series medalist, and a two-time U.S. national champion (2018, 2021).

 Tennell began skating when she was two years old, even though she learned to walk late and had to wear orthotics in her shoes to correct a pronation problem in her feet.
 Her first rink was in Crystal Lake, Illinois.
 She began working with coach Denise Myers when she was nine, up until August 2020.
 Tennell won her first competition at age ten as a juvenile and rose up the ranks, becoming a senior-level skater in November 2016.
 She spent the 2015–2016 and 2016–2017 seasons recovering from a back injury but came back in 2017, winning the gold medal at the 2018 U.S. Nationals and competing at the 2018 Olympics.

 Personal life

 Bradie Tennell was born on January 31, 1998, in Winfield, Illinois.
 Her mother, Jean Tennell, was a registered nurse and single mother.
 Her two younger brothers were hockey players.
-When Tennell was 16, her parents had a "bitter divorce"; as of 2018, her father was not in her or her siblings' lives.
-Tennell, her mother, and her brothers lived in a one-bedroom, one-bath apartment; her mother worked overnight shifts at two hospitals.
-In 2018, Bradie Tennell described to a reporter the financial hardships her family went through to support her skating career.
+When Tennell was 16, her parents had a "bitter divorce"; her father is in her two brothers' lives, but Bradie has cut all ties with him.

 Tennell began skating when she was two years old, when she would greet her mother when she returned home after an overnight shift and beg her to take her to the ice rink.
 Tennell's first rink was in Crystal Lake, Illinois, not far from her home in Carpentersville, Illinois.
 Tennell and her brothers were home-schooled and took online courses.
 When Tennell was seven years old, she drew a picture of herself atop an Olympic podium, flanked by her role models Michelle Kwan and Kristi Yamaguchi.
 When Tennell was ten, she began working with Denise Myers.
 Tennell skated most of her life at a rink in Buffalo Grove, Illinois, where she also gave lessons to young skaters before beginning her own training, even after competing nationally.
 In 2018, she was taking courses at a local community college, to prepare for a possible career in the health field.